alexstouffer/Next_YouTube_RSS_Reader/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It tracks the latest launches from SpaceX using graphql.
+It tracks the latest youtubePosts from SpaceX using graphql.
 You can see the video it's based from here: https://youtu.be/oxUPXhZ1t9I
 Article here: https://spacejelly.dev/posts/how-to-fetch-graphql-data-in-next-js-with-apollo-graphql/

 ## Getting Started

+First, install using Yarn: `yarn add next react react-dom` or via NPM: `npm install next react react-dom`

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev